Simulations of Protostar-Driven Photoionization in Herbig-Haro Jets: Results: non-adiabatic cases

 \subsection{Ionization}

 Next we investigate the effect of cooling and heating on the amount of ionization produced during the evolution.
-To this purpose, we compare two different simulation cases, the former including the optically thin losses alone and the latter also introducing the heating term due to photionization.
+To this purpose, we compare two different simulation cases: the former including the optically thin losses alone and the latter also introducing the heating term due to photoionization.

-In the first case, only $\sim 10 \%$ of the hydrogen becomes ionized close to the central object and recombination takes place as the flow propagates outward, eventually lowering this value to less than $4 \%$ at large distances.
-This situation is best illustrated in Fig. \ref{fig:ionization_fraction_SNEq} where we display 2D maps of the ionization fraction at $t=100, 150$ and $250\, {\rm yrs}$, when steady state is eventually reached.
-The ionization area is initially small ($\sim 2 $ AU) and it expands conically reaching $\sim 120 $ AU at the end of the domain.
-These results are consistent with the idea that the ionisation is persisting, while travelling away from the source see \cite{BE99}.
+In the first case, only $\sim 10\,\%$ of the hydrogen becomes ionized close to the central object and recombination takes place as the flow propagates outward, eventually lowering this value to less than $4\,\%$ at large distances.
+This situation is best illustrated in Fig.~\ref{fig:ionization_fraction_SNEq} where we display 2D maps of the ionization fraction at $t=100$, $150$ and $250\,{\rm yrs}$, when steady state is eventually reached.
+The ionization area is initially small ($\sim 2$ AU) and it expands conically, reaching $\sim 120$ AU at the end of the domain.
+These results are consistent with the idea that the ionisation persists while travelling away from the source \cite{BE99}.

-In the second case (Fig. \ref{fig:ionization_fraction}, lower panels) we compare different evolutionary snapshosts for two different simulations, corresponding to a high luminosity case ($L_{\X}= 10^{32} \,$ erg/s, upper half of each panel) and a low luminosity case ($L_{\X}= 10^{28} \,$ erg/s lower half of each panel).
-While the latter does not produce any noticeable difference in the amount of ionization when compared to the purely radiative case (see Fig. \ref{fig:ionization_fraction_SNEq}), the former results in an appreciably larger ionization rate.
-Close to the central object we now observe almost $\sim 50\%$ ionization degree, lowering to $\sim 10 \%$ at large distances (see the zoomed image below).
-The ionization area is now also much larger extending to $R = 120$ AU with $10\%$ of ionisation fraction, reaching the outer radial boundary at $z = 2000$ AU see (Fig. \ref{pro.eps}).
-Ions can survive large distance propagation owing to the rather long recombination scale.
+In the second case (Fig.~\ref{fig:ionization_fraction}, lower panels) we compare different evolutionary snapshots for two different simulations, corresponding to a high luminosity case ($L_{\X}= 10^{32}\,$ erg/s, upper half of each panel) and a low luminosity case ($L_{\X}= 10^{28}\,$ erg/s, lower half of each panel).
+While the latter does not produce any noticeable difference in the amount of ionization when compared to the purely radiative case (see Fig.~\ref{fig:ionization_fraction_SNEq}), the former results in an appreciably larger ionization rate.
+Close to the central object we now observe almost $\sim 50\,\%$ ionization degree, lowering to $\sim 10\,\%$ at large distances (see the zoomed image below).
+The ionization area is now also much larger, extending to $R = 120$ AU with $10\,\%$ ionization fraction and reaching the outer radial boundary at $z = 2000$ AU (see Fig.~\ref{pro.eps}).
+Ions can survive large-distance propagation owing to the rather long recombination timescale.